Markus2409/LB2_project_Group_3/vonHeijne/README.md

 # **The VonHeijne method for SP detection**

-The method in this repository builds a **Position-Specific Weight Matrix (PSWM)** using experimentally validated protein sequences and compares them against background amino acid frequencies (SwissProt).
+In this repository we built a **Position-Specific Weight Matrix (PSWM)** using our experimentally validated protein sequences and compared them against background amino acid frequencies (SwissProt).
 Pseudocount +1 was used to avoid zero probabilities.
 For the method implementation, the following parameters were considered:
 - **Aminoacids Window**: [-13, +2] relative to the cleavage site
 - **Background distribution**: SwissProt amino acid frequencies